 Krita is designed primarily for comic book artists, with a set of carefully designed tools including halftones and pre-made templates, but it’s also great for other forms of drawing.
 It offers a great set of drawing aids, including vanishing points, smooth shapes, layer masks and advanced selection functions.

-An incredible tool for any graphic designer who works with photographs
+An incredible tool for any designer who works with photos

 GIMP is the free photo editing and graphic design software we use most here at TechRadar, for one simple reason: it's brilliant.

 Whether you're adjusting photos, creating a digital painting or compositing several different elements, GIMP is fantastic.
 It doesn't have all the tools you'll find in Photoshop, and the fact that it's produced by a huge team of volunteers from around the world means its interface can be a little inconsistent in places, but it's packed with advanced brushes, filters, layers and masks.

 In the event that it doesn't provide everything you need, you can always expand it using a huge archive of extensions, or install Photoshop plugins.

 The ultimate free tool for graphic designers creating 3D content